Welcome to Neighborhood Falmouth

 The risk of falls and resulting serious injury increases with age.
 A history of falls is associated with a two- to sixfold increased risk of a future fall

-The following online resources provide access to reliable information about falls and injuries in seniors:
+The following online resources provide access to reliable and up-to-date information about falls and related injuries in seniors:

-Six out of every 10 falls happen at home, where we spend much of our time and tend to move around without thinking about our safety.
+Fall-Proofing Your Home: Six out of every 10 falls happen at home.
 There are many changes you can make to your home that will help you avoid falls and ensure your safety.
 Information from the National Institute on Aging.